From near-death to global stage, UAE's transplant athletes inspire hope

 Katie’s recovery was marked not only by physical hurdles but emotional ones.

 “I struggled with guilt,” she admits.
-“You have to keep reminding yourself — someone didn’t die because they saved you.
-They just… saved you.”
+“You have to consistently remind yourself that someone died AND they saved your life, rather than someone died BECAUSE they saved your life."

 Her return to health sparked a fierce drive to give back.
 Katie now manages Team UAE at the World Transplant Games — and played a central role in the country’s induction into the World Transplant Games Federation.